railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

                 *  :guilabel:`Priority` :  \ ``3``\ .

 It is important that the priority of the second rule is set below the priority of the third in this example.
-If it were the other way round the third rule would always be applied because a quantity of 5 is always greater than a quantity of 1 for all products.
+If it were the other way around, the third rule would always be applied, because a quantity of 5 is always greater than a quantity of 1 for all products.

 Also note that to fix a price of 60 for the 5 Berrel Keyboards, the formula \ ``Price = Base Price x